-Yelich hits grand slam, Brewers power past Braves 13-1
+Yelich hits grand slam, Brewers power past Braves, 13-1

-MILWAUKEE (AP) — Christian Yelich hit his second career grand slam, Keston Hiura and Lorenzo Cain each had a solo home run, and the Milwaukee Brewers got a needed 13-1 victory over the Atlanta Braves on Tuesday night.
+Christian Yelich hit his second career grand slam, Keston Hiura and Lorenzo Cain each had a solo home run, and the Brewers got a needed 13-1 victory over the Atlanta Braves.

+“We talked about (making plays) a lot,” Counsell said. “(We had) a lot of people doing a good job tonight.”

 Brandon Woodruff (11-3) gave up one run and five hits in 6 2/3 innings for the Brewers, who had lost eight of their previous 10 games.
-He walked one and struck out seven, snapping a 12-game streak in which Milwaukee starters failed to get a win.
+The right-hander walked one and struck out seven, snapping a 12-game streak in which Milwaukee starters failed to get a win.

-With the Brewers holding a 7-1 lead in the seventh, Yelich hit his 33rd home run of the season with the bases loaded.
+With the Brewers leading 7-1 in the seventh, Yelich hit his 33rd home run of the season with the bases loaded.
 The shot, which came against Braves reliever Huascar Ynoa, was the first grand slam for Milwaukee this season and the second of Yelich’s career.
 He also had one last Sept.
 2 at Washington.

 Mike Moustakas picked up his 1,000th career hit with a single to right-center field in the seventh.
 Braves first baseman Freddie Freeman stepped away from Moustakas to allow the 10-year veteran to acknowledge the standing ovation from the crowd of 31,599.